Wampanoag Tribe of Gay Head

 The Wampanoag Tribe of Gay Head (Aquinnah) (Âhqunah Wôpanâak) is a federally recognized tribe of Wampanoag people based in the town of Aquinnah on the southwest tip of Martha's Vineyard (Noepe, the land amid the streams) in Massachusetts (Mâsach8sut), United States.

 The tribe received official recognition in 1987, the same year that their land claim on Martha's Vineyard was settled by an act of Congress, with agreement by the state and the United States Department of Interior.
 The government took into trust on behalf of the tribe 485 acres of Tribal Lands purchased (160 acres private and approximately 325 acres common lands).

-Government
+Government and area of residence

 The Wampanoag Tribe of Gay Head is governed by an elected eleven-member council.
-The administration as of March 2023 is as follows.
+The administration as of September 2026 is as follows.